vizhub-core/vizhub-legacy/README.md

-npm install -G lerna # one time only lerna bootstrap cd packages/neoBackend npm start # Leave this open in a console tab.
+npm install -G lerna # one time only lerna bootstrap cd packages/neoBackend npm run dev # Leave this open in a console tab.
 Serves on port 4000
 ```
 In another terminal: